sharmaruchi30/sharmaruchi30/README.md

 - 🔭 I’m currently working on [Wallpaper Application](https://github.com/imukulgehlot/slately)

-- 🌱 I’m currently learning Docker and Node JS
+- 🌱 I’m currently learning Docker and Node JS (and never stop learning new things about flutter)

 - ❓ Ask me about anything related to Flutter and related technologies